apfaudio/tiliqua/gateware/docs/devlog/march25.rst

 We're happy to report that we've finally finished porting *all remaining verilog* to Amaranth!
 This will hopefully decrease the learning curve when getting started with this project.
 Specifically, we rewrote the following:

-- The audio I2S controller gateware and online sample calibration module LINK
+- The audio I2S controller gateware and online sample calibration module `(link to PR) <https://github.com/apfaudio/tiliqua/pull/82>`_
-- The I2C controller gateware for all I2C peripherals on the audio board (LEDs, jack detect, touch detect, codec init) LINK
+- The I2C controller gateware for all I2C peripherals on the audio board (LEDs, jack detect, touch detect, codec init) `(link to PR) <https://github.com/apfaudio/tiliqua/pull/72>`_
-- The display serializer (tmds) and video generator LINK
+- The display serializer (tmds) and video generator `(link to PR) <https://github.com/apfaudio/tiliqua/pull/89>`_

 As a result of this rewrite we're also using a few percent less area of the ECP5.
 So more space for other things!